the centre of the island of Crete in Greece.

 There are Venetian doorways, Byzantine churches and plenty of cafés to relax in, perhaps to try a Greek coffee.

-In Margarites you will find authentic accommodation run by generous and hospitable locals.
-Such a small hotel is I Velanidia, which has a taverna with great views of the local countryside and traditional Cretan food.
+I Velanidia is a taverna with great views of the local countryside and traditional Cretan food.

-See the mouth-watering menu at www.belanidiahotel.gr which includes skordalia, courgette balls, broad beans, black eyed beans, stuffed vine leaves and fried snails… and those are just the mezedakia!
+On the mouth-watering menu are skordalia, courgette balls, broad beans, black eyed beans, stuffed vine leaves and fried snails… and those are just the mezedakia!

 Thank you to Yiannis Makrakis for this beautiful photograph (right).

-The neighbouring village of Tzanakiana is also very pleasant to visit, perhaps to stay a while at the beautiful House of Kourites, a traditional pension.
+The neighbouring or convergent village of Tzanakiana is also very pleasant to visit, perhaps to stay a while at the beautiful House of Kourites, a traditional pension, with immaculate restoration, fresh local cuisine and is the ecotourism centre of the area, dedicated to sharing local culture.

 Other myths tell of his encounters with Jason and the Argonauts.